 How to Remove Laundry Hamper Odor

 Laundry hampers, especially those with a lid, can begin to smell like dirty socks even when the hamper is empty.
-If the hamper is made of a material like plastic or polyester mesh that can be safely cleaned with water, use a mixture of hot water and baking soda (one cup per gallon) to scrub down the hamper with a soft bristle brush and then leave the hamper outside to air and dry.
+If the hamper is made of a material such as plastic or polyester mesh that can be safely cleaned with water, use a mixture of hot water and baking soda (1 cup per gallon) to scrub down the hamper with a soft bristle brush and then leave the hamper outside to air and dry.

 If you have a wooden or woven hamper that shouldn’t get overly wet, use the vacuum dust brush attachment to clean the hamper inside and out.
 Dust can attract bacteria that leave odors.
 Then mix the baking soda and hot water solution and dip a white cloth in the solution.
 Wipe down the inside of the hamper trying to get in every crack and crevice.
 Next, take it outside or close to a window in a sunny spot to air.
 When you bring it back inside, place an open container of baking soda in the empty hamper and close the lid overnight.